Nourishing Our Community

 A portion of the Nov 20, 2020 donation to Chance For Children

-Nourishing Our Community is PPUABA's initiative to help address the growing level of food insecurity in our community through the collaboration of PPUABA members to support local food pantries.
+Nourishing Our Community is PPUABA's initiative to help address food insecurity in our community through the collaboration of PPUABA members to support a local food pantry ("Chance For Children") and a local soup kitchen ("CHIPS").
 Nourishing Our Community started in October, 2020.

 Nov 2022 Warm Winter Clothing Drive